 - Template design – how easy or difficult is it to design a template that is used as the base for the documents created?
 You’ll likely want to choose an option that makes template design easy, even for the less technically savvy users.

-- Document creation – what document formats do you need?
-MS Office, PDF or HTML to be used with web browsers?
-Take a look at the ease of using the app and ability to save documents back to Salesforce without versioning issues.
+- Document creation – take a look at the ease of using the app and ability to save documents back to Salesforce without versioning issues.

 - Collaboration – this is a key to many, how do different teams in different locations interact with the document?
 Allow others to edit, reject or approve documents and get internal approvals fast by making sure the app allows full-blown collaboration, not just the document creation capabilities.